SOMALASAI897/somalasai897/README.md

 ---

 ### 📊 Other Notable Projects

-- **Time Series Forecasting in Power BI and Python**
-  Sales prediction using ARIMA/LSTM pipelines and interactive dashboarding.

 - **Data Analytics Dashboards**
   - Designed business dashboards in Power BI and Excel for actionable insight.